All Episodes

 Do you think she will remain minority leader?

-Do you think the House you think she will?
+Do you think the House, you think she will?

 You think the House Democrat leadership will maintain itself?

-You know, I always like to go on offense, and there's real really no better offense than reality.
+You know, I always like to go on offense, and there's really no better offense than reality.

 We are in the sixth year of a presidential cycle.

-Uh these are historically said to be the best of times for a party out of power.
+These are historically said to be the best of times for a party out of power.

 Are they really?

-We have had relentless we're only talking about 15 seats here.
+We have had relentless, we're only talking about 15 seats here.

 You would think the Democrats would be poised to win 50, not maybe seven.

-We have had relentless attacks on President Bush from the left for I don't know, five years.
+We have had relentless attacks on President Bush from the left for, I don't know, five years.

 No truth detector in the drive-by media.